paulieguk/LDW-JUL22/Content/Instructions-010.md

   "Parameters" : {
   "BucketNameParam" : {
     "Type" : "String",
     "Description" : "Name for the S3 Bucket.
-It must start with a letter."
+It must start with a lowercase letter."
   }
 },